-Canaccord Genuity Corp. paid the CEO and the CFO and Canaccord Genuity Inc. paid Mr. Daviau and Mr. Whaling a base salary as a means to provide a non-performance-based element of compensation that is certain and predictable and is generally competitive with market practices.
+Each of the NEOs was paid a base salary as a means to provide a non-performance-based element of compensation that is certain and predictable and is generally competitive with market practices.

 The base salary of the CEO is reviewed annually by the Corporate Governance and Compensation Committee.
 The CEO is required to own at least three times his base salary in Common shares of the Company.